 Validive is designed to be used prophylactically to reduce the incidence, delay the time to onset, and decrease the duration of severe oral mucositis ("SOM") in patients undergoing chemoradiotherapy ("CRT") for oropharyngeal cancer ("OPC").
 SOM is a painful and debilitating inflammation and ulceration of the mucous membranes lining the oral cavity and oropharynx in response to chemoradiation.
 The majority of patients receiving CRT to treat their OPC develop SOM, which remains one of the most common and devastating side effects of treatment in this indication.
-The potential clinical benefits to patients of reducing or delaying the incidence of SOM, or reducing the duration of SOM, include: reduced treatment discontinuations leading to potentially improved overall survival outcomes; reduced mouth and throat pain avoiding the need to receive parenteral nutrition; and decreased long-term and often permanent debilitation arising from swallowing difficulties, neck and throat spasms, and lung complications due to food aspiration.
-Our mucobuccal tablet ("MBT") formulation is a novel delivery system for clonidine that allows for prolonged and enhanced local delivery of drug in the regions of mucosal radiation through mid-2029 not accounting for possible extensions.
+The potential clinical benefits to patients of reducing or delaying the incidence of SOM, or reducing the duration of SOM, include: reduced treatment discontinuations leading to potentially improved overall survival outcomes; reduced mouth and throat pain avoiding the need to receive enteral (feeding tube) or parenteral (intravenous) nutrition; and decreased long-term and often permanent debilitation arising from swallowing difficulties, neck and throat spasms, and lung complications due to food aspiration.
+Our mucobuccal tablet ("MBT") formulation is a novel delivery system for clonidine that allows for prolonged and enhanced local delivery of drug in the regions of mucosal radiation damage in patients with OPC.
+Validive has been granted fast track designation in the U.S., orphan drug designation in the EU, and has global intellectual property patent protection through mid-2029 not accounting for possible extensions.

 In September 2017, we exercised an option to license Validive from Onxeo S.A., the company that developed Validive through its Phase 2 clinical trial.
 In the completed Phase 2 clinical trial, Validive demonstrated clinically meaningful efficacy signals within the 64-patient OPC population randomized to placebo, Validive 50 μ g dose and Validive 100 μ g dose.
 The absolute incidence of SOM in OPC patients who received a dose of Validive 100 μ g once per day was reduced by 26.3% (incidence rate of 65.2% in placebo, 45.0% in Validive 50 μ g group, and 38.9% in Validive 100 μ g group).
-The median time to onset of SOM was 37 days in the placebo cohort; 45 days in the Validive 50 μ g group on endian time of onset was reached in the Validive 100 μ g group since fewer than half of this cohort of patients developed SOM.
-There was also a 37.8% reduction in the median duration of the SOM for the Validive 100 μ g group versus placebo (41.0 days placebo group, 34.0 days Validive 50 μ g group, and 25.5 days Validive 100 μ g group act of the Validive 100 μ g group.
+The median time to onset of SOM was 37 days in the placebo cohort; 45 days in the Validive 50 μ g group since fewer than half of this cohort of patients developed SOM.
+There was also a 37.8% reduction in the median duration of the SOM for the Validive 100 μ g group versus placebo (41.0 days placebo group, 34.0 days Validive 50 μ g group, and 25.5 days Validive 100 μ g group) in patients that developed SOM.
+Median duration of SOM across all patients, inclusive of both those that did and did not develop SOM, was 17 days in the placebo group and 0 days in each of the Validive 50 and 100 μ g groups.
 A positive dose response was seen in each of these three clinical endpoints.
-Additionally, patients in the Validive cohorts in the Phase 2 clinical trial have informed the design and conduct of what we believe will be an effective Phase 2b/3 clinical trial.
+Additionally, patients in the Validive cohorts in the Phase 2 clinical trial demonstrated a safety profile similar to that of placebo.
+While not designed by us, Onxeo's promising preclinical studies and Phase 2 clinical trial have informed the design and conduct of what we believe will be an effective Phase 2b/3 clinical trial.